-As a psychotherapist and as a person I am convinced that compassion and humor are the keys to emotional health and to the relief of chronic unhappiness.
+As a psychotherapist I am convinced that compassion and humor are the keys to emotional health and to the relief of chronic unhappiness.

-I have expanded my approach to psychotherapy through a continuing practice of meditation and study of Buddhist Psychology.
-I have studied “Innate Compassion and Wisdom” practices with Professor John Makransky of Boston College, founder of the Foundation for Active Compassion.
-I attend retreats where I study with Tsokny Rinposhe.
-I have found that Meditation can enhance conventional therapeutic approaches while Buddhist principles embody both compassion and mindfulness.
+I have expanded my approach to psychotherapy through a continuing practice of meditation and study of Buddhist Psychology, I have found that while Meditation can enhance conventional therapeutic approaches, Buddhist principles embody both compassion and mindfulness.

 I am also drawn to the collaboration between psychotherapy, creativity, mindful-awareness and compassion practices.